changnet/lua_bigint/README.md

 Enjoy!

 ### Other platform
 Untested!
-But lua and boost are cross-platform, should not need too much adjustment.
+But lua and boost are both cross-platform, should not need too much adjustment.

 ### Using bundled boost
 Boost is a large library, download and complie it would take some time.
 However,